VaibhavPrajapati24/Crypto/README.md

   (Bytes)Stream     Block
              |        |
             RC       AES
-     XoR is used   decrypt &
+     XoR is used   have two modes
-      to encrypt   encrypt
+      to encrypt   CBC | ECB
-     and decrypt   both have
+     and decrypt    |
-                   different
-                     way
+                   XoRed operations

  ```